 Genesis 3.1 Now the serpent* was more subtil (=wise, clever) than any beast of the field which the Lord God (=Elohim) had made.
 And he said to the woman, “Yea, hath God said, ‘Ye shall not eat of every tree of the garden’?”**

-**=”Can it be that God has said?”
-A question is given as a figure of speech, indicating contradiction (opposition) to God’s instruction.
-This approach is intellectual in nature, it is constructed carefully, intended to lead Eve to a conclusion, and is deceptive, as at the beginning of the conversation, it is not couched as a direct argument, but to seed doubt, to sway.
+**”Can it be that God has said?”
+A question is pronounced by insinuation as to God’s instruction.
+This approach is intellectual in nature, it is constructed carefully.
+It is intended to lead Eve to a conclusion, however she might reach it.
+It is deceptive, as at the beginning of the conversation, it is not couched as a direct argument, but to seed doubt, too sway.

-“Every tree of the garden?”, indicates lust or overwhelming desire.
-“Why not have everything?”
-Choice without wisdom, or as it pleases you; “pleasant to the eyes,” v.6.
+“Every tree of the garden?” indicates lust or overwhelming desire—”Why not have everything?”
+Choice without wisdom, or as it pleases you, “pleasant to the eyes,” v.6, is now the topic of the conversation.

 3.2 And the woman said unto the serpent, “We may eat of the fruit of the trees of the garden: (3) But the fruit of the tree which is in the midst of the garden, God has said, ‘Ye shall not eat of it, neither shall ye touch it,* lest ye die.’ “**

 *”Neither shall ye touch it,” is added by Eve.
-She leaves out the word ‘freely’; freely indicates gladness and abundance.
-Eve now begins to configure (intellectualize) the situation for herself.
+She leaves out the word ‘freely’, as in “freely eat”; freely indicates gladness and abundance, and not a nature of withholding or restriction.

 3.4 And the serpent said unto the woman, “Ye shall not surely die:* (5) For God doth know in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods (divine beings),** knowing good and evil.”